AndysRobotics/microFramework/README.md

 <div data-if="loading" data-show="inline-block">This will render as an inline-block when 'mfw.data.loading' it truthy</div>
 ```

-### data-if - available on any html tag - supports data binding
+### data-if

+Available on any html tag.
+The value of this attribute will be a path within `mfw.data`.

 The `data-if` attribute can be used to show elements based on conditions mapped in the `mfw.data` on a render.
 ```html